joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

         glEnable(GL_TEXTURE_2D);
 ```

-Then the surfaces are rendered with this loop (the <b>surfaces</b> array contains pointers to six surfaces):
+Then the surfaces are rendered with this loop (the **surfaces** array contains pointers to six surfaces):

 ```c++
 ​    for(i = 0; i < 6; i++) {